Generally speaking, life contains a lot of noise.1 Academic life is no exception.

 Not Important | Quadrant 3 Characteristics: Urgent, Not Important Response: Separate | Quadrant 4 Characteristics: Not Urgent, Not Important Response: Eliminate |

-So, by starting in Quadrant 4, you get the clearest gains as you eliminate the “focus leaches” that lie there.
-Then, as a snowball gets larger as it rolls downhill, you can focus more on each successive step in the process with ultimate goal of concentrating more fully on Quadrant 2 work—the important things that all too easily get swept aside by the urgent.
+As you do, it becomes easier to focus.
+Hurry pulls you less into what’s merely urgent.
+Like a snowball gets larger as it rolls downhill, you can focus more on each successive step in the process.
+And ultimately, you’ll find yourself focusing more fully on Quadrant 2—the important things that all too easily get swept aside by the urgent.

 Conclusion